sod09/sod09/README.md

 I made a decision a year ago to pivot my career path and become a dev.
 Here on my GitHub you will find everthing I've been working on and learning.

+I am currently learning ReactJS and working on projects.
+They will be added to my portfolio soon.

+🔭 I’m currently working on a React Cat Fact Generator.
+Using an API and useState to display the facts.

 </br>

 🌱 I am a Junior Developer currently learning the following technologies;